 Dr. Luciano Boschiero

-Luciano Boschiero specialises in the history and philosophy of early modern science, particularly scientific academies in the seventeenth century.
-Luciano is the author of several journal papers, as well as the book: Experiment and Natural Philosophy in Seventeenth-Century Tuscany: The History of the Accademia del Cimento.
-He is currently researching the origins of the Accademia degli Inquieti in 1690s Bologna, and the contributions of mathematician and philosopher, Geminiano Montanari, to the experimental life in Bologna and London during the second half of the seventeenth century.
+Luciano Boschiero specialises in the history and philosophy of early modern science, particularly scientific academies in the seventeenth and eighteenth centuries.
+Luciano is the author of several journal papers, as well as the book: Experiment and Natural Philosophy in Seventeenth-Century Tuscany: The History of the Accademia del Cimento (Springer, 2007).
+He is currently researching theories of mechanics and motion in the early modern European academies.
+He is also interested in the history of universities and has edited a book on the topic: On the Purpose of a University Education (Australian Scholarly Publishing, 2012).
+Luciano is Co-Editor of Metascience: Reviews for the History, Philosophy and Social Studies of Science (Springer) and is an Advisory Editor for Isis: An International Review Devoted to the History of Science and its Cultural Influences (University of Chicago Press).

 - “Translation, Experimentation and the Spring of the Air: Richard Waller’s Essayes of Natural Experiments”, Notes & Records of the Royal Society (2010), 64, 67-83.